fbpx

 Pool Depth for a Diving Board

-The American National Standards Institute (ANSI) provides a set standard of 7.5 to 9 feet as the minimum safe depth for diving.
+The American Red Cross recommends a minimum of 9 feet as the minimum safe depth for diving.
 As such, it’s generally best to design the deep end of the pool around those numbers if you want a diving board.
 You might be tempted to handwave it with shallower depths.

 But over 90% of spinal injuries from pool dives occur in water under six feet deep.